zzbazza/instagram-scraper/README.md

 | resultsLimit | Integer | How many items should be loaded from each URL (limit is per page)  |
 | proxy | Object | Proxy configuration |

-This solution requires use of **Proxy servers**, either your own proxy servers or you can use <a href="https://www.apify.com/docs/proxy">Apify Proxy</a>.
+This solution requires the use of **Proxy servers**, either your own proxy servers or you can use <a href="https://www.apify.com/docs/proxy">Apify Proxy</a>.

 ### Instagram scraper Input example
 ```json